Myst1cX/SpotiKit/README.md

 > **SpotiwebJS**: premium spoof + ad-slot removal only.
 No layout changes.
 Use this if you want Spotify's normal desktop UI left alone.
 >
 > **SpotiKitMobileDesktop**: everything SpotiwebJS does, plus a full mobile-like layout on open.spotify.com (floating player, bottom nav, library-as-overlay).
 Already includes the desktop script's features, so don't install both.
-> **NOTE**: An updated version of the mobile script (now called SpotiKitUI) can be found [here](https://github.com/kitbodega/SpotiKit/blob/main/SpotiKitUI.js) - the original dev has resumed work from the SpotiKitMobileDesktop fork's base.
+> **NOTE**: An updated version of the mobile script (now called SpotiKitUI) can be found [here](https://github.com/kitbodega/SpotiKit/blob/main/SpotiKitUI.js) - the original dev has resumed work.
+SpotiKitUI focused on the mobile-like enhancement aspect.
+Other features (ad-slot cleanup and visual premium spoof, with which also came the logging of replaced text nodes and a forced english locale spoof are no longer present.

 ## Features

+> **MOBILE-LIKE UI ENHANCEMENT**

 > **FORCE ENGLISH**
 > Overrides `navigator.language`, strips non-English `/intl-xx/` and region paths, and flips your account's actual language setting at `open.spotify.com/preferences` through a hidden iframe - reloads, verifies it stuck, retries a few times if not.